Seizure and sale of tangible personal property

 Maintenance claim

-To enter a foreclosure, you must have a enforceable title which proves that your claim is liquid (i.e. valued in money) and due (the payment date has passed).
-And you must appoint a commissioner of justice (formerly bailiff and judicial auctioneer) to signify one command to pay to your debtor.
+To initiate foreclosure, you must have a enforceable title which proves that your claim is liquid (i.e. valued in money) and due (the payment date has passed).
+And you have to load a Commissioner of Justice of signify one command to pay to your debtor.

-The order for payment mentions in particular your enforceable title and the amount of the sums claimed (debt, fees and interest due).
+The order for payment includes your enforceable title and the amount of the sums claimed (debt, fees due and interest due).

-If the debtor does not pay these sums within 8 days after the service of the order to pay, the Commissioner of Justice may seize them.
+If the debtor does not pay these sums within 8 days after the service of the order to pay, the Commissioner of Justice can do the foreclosure.

 Warning

-if the debtor's property is stored in the home of another person, the foreclosure must be authorized by the enforcement judge.
+Where the debtor's property is stored in the home of another person, the foreclosure may take place only if the enforcement judge authorized the foreclosure at the home of that other person.

 Other claim